ONSdigital/address-index-data/DataScience/README.rst

 Probabilistic Parser
 ....................

-After placing the Conditional Random Fields model file to the DataScience/data folder import the probabilistic parser:
+After placing the Conditional Random Fields model file to the DataScience/ProbabilisticParser/training/ folder import the probabilistic parser in a Python interpreter:

 .. code-block:: python

     from ProbabilisticParser import parser

-Assuming that the import executes without errors, run the parser or tagger using methods parser.parser or parser.tag:
+Assuming that the import executes without errors, run the parser or tagger using methods parser.parse or parser.tag:

 .. code-block:: python